MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/variancep-aggfunction.md

 ---
 title: variancep() (aggregation function) - Azure Data Explorer
-description: This article describes variancep() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/06/2022
+description: Learn how to use the variancep() aggregation function to calculate the variance of an expression as a population in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
 ---
 # variancep() (aggregation function)